aljedaxi/zettel/pages/z_understanding_"taming_the_meta_language".md

 > it used to be that an iterator was a metalanguage design pattern, but it's now a language pattern
 ##
 > as long as these things are meta, they're "lossy", they're "fuzzy"
+##
-## the techne becomes consumed by the tool itself
+> the philosophy is kinda lossy ... what you do is you bake it into the language the techne becomes consumed by the tool itself